 The exceptions to submit an application in person are listed above.
 Please be advised that even if your case falls into one of the listed exceptions, you still might be called for a personal interview if the consul deems it necessary.

-- The visa fee shall be paid when the application is submitted!
+- The visa fee is to be paid when the application is submitted.

-- The consulate does not charge any further fees other than the above for is!
+- The consulate does not charge any additional fees other than the above for is!

-- The fee shall be paid in US dollars by debit or credit card only.
+- The fee is to be paid in US dollars by debit or credit card only.

 - All documents to be presented in connection with the visa application shall be original!
 No copies, notarized or not, shall be accepted!
 Any request for waiving this requirement shall be rejected without further consideration!